 If you are getting married (even if you are not!)
 Historic Garden Week in Virginia offers so many lovely ideas!
-Unfortunately, the 2020 event has been canceled.
-This has only happened once before since their start 87 years ago, and that was due to World War II.
 Take a peek at a behind-the-scenes look at what goes on during Garden Day in Lynchburg, Virginia.

 This is a repost done as an encouragement due to the cancelation of Historic Garden Week in Virginia.
 Thank you to Liz Cook Photography for taking these images.

 Historic Garden Week in Virginia is anticipated each April.
 There are so many floral ideas using local flowers.
 You just may get some ideas for decor and flowers for your own wedding.
 Imagine using all locally sourced blooms… fantastic!
 Many tour-goers come away from the day with ideas for decorating their homes and gardens.